You are now leaving the Lilly Medical website

 The use of dulaglutide in patients undergoing surgical procedures or hospitalization has not been evaluated.

-Dulaglutide is a GLP-1 receptor agonist indicated
+Dulaglutide is a glucagon-like peptide-1 receptor agonists (GLP-1 RA) indicated

-• to reduce the risk of major adverse cardiovascular events (cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke) in adults with type 2 diabetes who have established cardiovascular disease or multiple cardiovascular risk factors.1
+- to reduce the risk of major adverse cardiovascular events (cardiovascular death, non-fatal myocardial infarction, or nonfatal stroke) in adults with type 2 diabetes who have established cardiovascular disease or multiple cardiovascular risk factors.1

 Health care providers should use patient medical records and their clinical judgement to make a treatment recommendation.
 The additional considerations below may be helpful to determine what is best for their patient (Pharmacokinetics and Pharmacodynamics, Drug Interactions, and Precautions).